 The connection of Zennism with tea is proverbial.
 We have already remarked that the tea-ceremony was a development of the Zen ritual.
 The name of Laotse, the founder of Taoism, is also intimately associated with the history of tea.

 Okakura laments how, by 1906, there wasn’t an accurate presentation of Buddhist religious or philosophical doctrines in the West.
 In 2018 this is no longer the case.
 And over 100 years after his essay, many Westerners are more open to taking the shift towards Buddhism.
 And this includes whether the person is an atheist or otherwise.

 He then raises an interesting note about the problems with translations:

 Translation is always a treason, and as a Ming author observes, can at its best be only the reverse side of a brocade, – all the threads are there, but not the subtlety of colour or design.

 I covered this recently in brief form during a review of Paulo Coelho’s the Alchemist, a novel I’m not overly fond of, but one which has proven hugely influential and a great source of inspiration for many millions.
-Okakura’s concern is the fundamental aspects, the most essential elements, of Buddhist philosophy and Teaism being lost to the Western world due to translations lacking linguistic verve.
+Okakura’s concern is the fundamental aspects, the most essential elements, of Buddhist philosophy and Teaism.
+Could we lose them to the Western world due to translations lacking linguistic verve?